 i moved the wind from nowhere to nowhere

 Sometimes manic thinking can be quite vivid, even extremely pleasant, making perfect sense to the individual but not usually to other people.
 Delusions of grandeur are common in the manic state.

 oh wonderful feeling

-keep the mind reeling
+mind is reeling

-this prescription pleasure
+with prescription pleasure

 without medicinal measure